redhat-appdev-practice/openapi-quarkus-archetype/README.md

 ## FAQ

 - Why are there no OpenAPI/Swagger annotations in the generated code?
   - The current JAXRS-Spec+Quarkus generator uses `quarkus-smallrye-openapi` and thus it does not need Swagger/OpenAPI Annotations.
-IT will reconcile the OpenAPI Spec file with the code to provide a unified view.
+It will reconcile the OpenAPI Spec file with the code to provide a unified view.